jimjonesbr/rdf_fdw/README.md

 ### WHERE

-The `rdf_fdw` will attempt to translate RDF literals to the data type of the mapped column, which can be quite tricky!
-RDF literals can be pretty much everything, as often they have no explicit data type declarations - for example, `"wwu"` and `"wwu"^^xsd:string` are equivalent.
-The contents of literals are often also not validated by the RDF triplestores, but PostgreSQL will validate them in query time.
-So, if a retrieved literal cannot be translated to declared column type, the query will fail.
-SQL `WHERE` conditions are translated into SPARQL `FILTER` expressions, provided that the involved column data types and operators are supported as described below.
+The `rdf_fdw` attempts to translate RDF literals to the corresponding data type of the mapped column, which can be challenging due to the flexible nature of RDF literals.
+Since RDF literals often lack explicit data type declarations, they can represent a wide range of values - for instance, `"wwu"` and `"wwu"^^xsd:string` are considered equivalent.
+Additionally, RDF triplestores usually don't validate the contents of literals, whereas PostgreSQL performs validation at query time.
+As a result, queries will fail if a retrieved literal can't be translated to the declared column type.
+When translating SQL `WHERE` conditions to SPARQL `FILTER` expressions, the rdf_fdw supports the column data types and operators outlined below.

 #### Supported Data Types and Operators